 The local guides at Kikorongo community can also organize boda-boda safaris that drive adventurous guests through the villages and the park, to and from this lake.
-On this boda-boda safari, many guests have confirmed seeing many wildlife.
-On these boda-boda safaris, after visiting the salt lake, you may also take an opportunity to tour the lake Katwe community and visit the fishing villages on Lake Edward where you may find buffalos, hippos, crocodiles and sometimes elephants.
-It is a full opportunity of a life time where you will learn allot about life in Uganda and meet wildlife affordably.
+On this boda-boda safari, many guests have confirmed seeing much wildlife.
+On these boda-boda safaris, after visiting the salt lake, you may also take an opportunity to tour the lake Katwe community and visit the fishing villages on Lake Edward.
+Here you may find buffalos, hippos, crocodiles, and sometimes elephants.
+It is a full opportunity of a lifetime where you will learn a lot about life in Uganda and meet wildlife affordably.

-From the KATIC community office, the tour to this lake opens up with the sweeping views of the lake and her networked salt pans spread all round it.
-It is an incomparable view you will not find anywhere during your trip around Uganda.
+From the KATIC community office, the tour to this lake opens up with the sweeping views of the lake and her networked salt pans spread all around it.
 The lake is a large pool surrounded by subdivided ponds leaving an open black water source in the middle.
-Slopping down to the lake, you will start seeing the blurry images of people as if half buried in the water but only to realize later that they are ferrying wooden troughs over the waters carrying the salt rock slabs to the shores.
+It is an incomparable view.
+You will not find any other like this anywhere during your trip around Uganda.
+Slopping down to the lake, you will start seeing the blurry images of people as if half-buried in the water but only to realize later that they are ferrying wooden troughs over the waters carrying the salt rock slabs to the shores.

 Amazingly, the transportation wooden pallets are built out of special wood that is as light as feather.
-Try and you will be surprise to lift a big log or whole trough with one finger.
+Try and you will be surprised to lift a big log or whole trough with one finger.
 This wood enhances floating and quicker movement enabling the miners to use less energy to transport their products over this shallow lake.
 Each miner is able to carry tons of salt rock across the lake in one trip, using several wooden pallets.
-The special wood is collected within Queen Elizabeth national park under a community agreement with the park. this is one of the most treasured Africa’s resource in the ancient years.
-It is believed that salt from Lake Katwe once influenced the powers of monarchies over Africa when it was carried by men to the different kingdoms of the continent.
+The special wood is collected within Queen Elizabeth national park under a community agreement with the park. this is one of the sustainable resource use agreements of this kind.